Domestic Violence on College Campuses

 Casual dating on college campuses is certainly a prevalent issue.

 Research has also shown that, approximately 90% of sexual assault victims on college campuses knew their attackers.

 Domestic violence is also very costly from a public health perspective, which colleges and universities should be cognizant of.

-According to Peace Over Violence, “the health related costs of rape, physical assault, stalking, and homicide committed by intimate partners exceed $5.8 billion each year” and of that amount “nearly $4.1 billion are for direct medical and mental health care services, and nearly $1.8 billion are for the indirect costs of lost productivity or wages”.
+According to DVCpartners, “the health related costs of rape, physical assault, stalking, and homicide committed by intimate partners exceed $5.8 billion each year” and of that amount “nearly $4.1 billion are for direct medical and mental health care services, and nearly $1.8 billion are for the indirect costs of lost productivity or wages”.